 From Hildreth: "Dr. Lenk is not opposed to construction of a sidewalk.
 He believes it would promote pedestrian safety.
 Given the pattern of pedestrian use of Mathes Terrace, good planning would support inclusion of a sidewalk.
 However, the applicant is obliged to construct that sidewalk on its own lot, not within the 30'-wide cornmon right-of-way"

-Dr. Rutter has stated he has occasional emergencies and is concerned about access to his building during that time.
+Dr. Rutter has stated he has occasional emergencies and is concerned about access to This project does not propose to block or